Photography

 Photography has become so accessible for people of all ages, from all walks of life, and in every community and culture.
 Whether we use a professional camera, a mobile phone or a polaroid, we capture memories, record events, create works of art and promote our interests within an increasingly visual world, with billions of images surrounding us throughout our lives.

 Students at Mangotsfield are taught to use the camera as a creative tool.
 We build their understanding of its functions and how they can manipulate these for effect, with the intention of capturing imagery of a high technical quality on camera, rather than relying on editing and post production.
 Whilst we have a large range of DSLR cameras available to students, we also explore how cameras on our phones can be cleverly used for home learning to mimic the use of a DSLR.
-Composition is a key area which filters through every part of our work, as we explore movement and shutter speeds, depth of field and focus, through exciting themes such as light painting, food photography, splash photography and advertising techniques.

 Meet the team

-Mrs A Smedley - Head of Photography
+Mrs Beedle - Head of Art & Photography

 Course: AQA Photography GCSE